Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

           	};
 	}
 </code></pre></div></div>
 <figcaption> Figure 6.
-Creating the Choropleth Map Symbology with Javascript </figcaption> <br>
+Creating the Choropleth Map Symbology with JavaScript </figcaption> <br>

-<p> Next, some pop up text bubbles will be created.
-This will allow users to see the percentage of adults over 25 holding a Bachelor's degree or higher for each state.
-This is done using the "onEachFeature" function, which will be added to the "L.GeoJSON.AJAX(geojsonurl).addTo(map);" line as a parameter.
-The "onEachFeature" function takes in the geojson layer and its fields values as inputs.
-The "feature.properties" are invoked using conditional logic so that the feature values in the geojson layer can be called in the popup.
-The "layer.bindPopup" option is used to create a popup. </p> <br>
+<p> Next, pop-up text bubbles will be created to allow users to view the percentage of adults over 25 holding a Bachelor's degree or higher in each state.
+This is achieved using the "onEachFeature" function, which will be added as a parameter to the "L.GeoJSON.AJAX(geojsonurl).addTo(map);" line.
+The "onEachFeature" function takes the geojson layer and its field values as inputs.
+The "feature.properties" are accessed through conditional logic, allowing the feature values in the geojson layer to be called within the popup.
+The "layer.bindPopup" option is used to create the pop-up itself. </p> <br>

-<p> The content within the popup itself consists of strings concatenated with blank spaces and the feature properties from the geojson layer.
-Some line breaks, denoted by '</br>' are used to separate the text. </p> <br>
+<p> The content within the pop-up consists of strings concatenated with blank spaces and the feature properties from the geojson layer.
+Line breaks, denoted by "</br>", are used to separate the different pieces of text within the pop-up, improving readability. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 // Create popups and bind the Name and Percent Bachelor Degree Holder fields from the geojson file to the popups